corticalstack/corticalstack.github.io/_posts/2021-03-18-thesis-chapter1-takeaways - Copy.md

 cover-img: /assets/img/forest_path.jpg
 tags: [Covid-19, learning, mental health]
 ---
 I'm now writing up my Masters thesis project in parallel with technically optimising the research platform I've built.
-To spur me on through what seems like a trial of endurance, T I thought I'd share some brief takeaways as I complete each chapter.
+To spur me on through what seems like a trial of endurance, I thought I'd share some brief takeaways as I complete each chapter.
 First up, the introduction.

 * I learned the phrase *coronavirus* was first coined by a Scottish woman, June Almeida, in 1966, when she discovered a group of viruses looked like a solar corona under an electron microscope.